 You should absolutely get a box of books to have on hand.
 With a stock of books ready to be shipped by you, you can offer faster shipping for shoppers who wait until the last minute.

 For authors who use Lulu’s Bookstore or our Global Distribution service, you should consider adding some information from retailers to your marketing plan.
 The majority of retailers are already getting ahead of likely delays by sharing information and updates regularly.
-Use that to help you plan and to give your own readers the information they need to shop this season and get their books in a timely manner.
+Use that to help you plan and give your own readers the information they need to shop this season and get their books in a timely manner.

 Holiday Production And Shipping Guide